Square vs Staggered WheelsLast Updated October 25, 2023 | Meghan Drummond

 Rotating your tires is certainly a lot easier when all four are the same size.
 It’s also easier to figure out what size spare tire to keep.

-Even though staggered wheel setups are common now, many of the classic Mustang performance editions, like the early Shelby and Boss Mustangs, came with a square wheel fitment.
+Even though staggered wheel setups are common now, many of the classic Mustang performance editions, like the early Shelby and Boss Mustangs, came with square wheel fitment.

 - Front end grip while cornering